 A quick side note about Santa…

 So Forrest and I took a little different approach to Santa.
-Our children grew up knowing about the “Real Saint Nick”.
+Our children grew up knowing about the “Real Saint Nick.”
 We read stories, watched movies, and admired his selfless traits.
 Santa embodies the spirit of generosity, and we held him up as an example to follow.
-So for our family, Santa became a kind of hero, someone who thinks of others before thinking of himself.
-For a little history lesson about Saint Nicholas, click here.
+So, for our family, Santa became a kind of hero, someone who thinks of others before thinking of himself.
+Side note: a little history lesson about Saint Nicholas.

-However, “Santa” became our family’s “let’s pretend game” that we enjoy through the Christmas season.
+However, “Santa” became our family’s “let’s pretend game” that we enjoyed through the Christmas season.

 10 Reasons to Write a Dear Santa Letter Every Year